Cultural expressions: Elements often equated with cultural expressions

 The concept of cultural expressions in the Convention on the Protection and Promotion of the Diversity of Cultural Expressions is limited to a specific aspect of cultural diversity, namely the elements generated by cultural industries, and many elements are mistakenly or misunderstood as such.
 Considerations of tangible and intangible cultural heritage as well as intellectual property rights are outside the scope of the 2005 Convention because of the specific definition of cultural expressions.

 Cultural expressions must also be distinguished from the fundamental rights components of freedom of expression, information and communication, and freedom of choice of cultural expressions, although they are, to some extent, interrelated.

-There is sometimes some confusion about the scope of application of three major UNESCO cultural conventions: the Convention concerning the Protection of the World Cultural and Natural Heritage, the Convention for the Protection of the Intangible Cultural Heritage, and the Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+There is sometimes some confusion about the scope of application of three major UNESCO cultural conventions: the Convention concerning the Protection of the World Cultural and Natural Heritage, the Convention for the Protection of the Intangible Cultural Heritage, and the 2005 Convention.
 Performing arts (traditional rites and dances), crafts, and cuisine are more examples of intangible cultural heritage.
-On the other hand, urban planning and design are part of the world's cultural heritage, but do not qualify as cultural expressions within the meaning of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+On the other hand, urban planning and design are part of the world's cultural heritage, but do not qualify as cultural expressions within the meaning of the 2005 Convention.
 Fashion, advertising and trademarks certainly relate to the creative industries.
 However, without excluding the possibility that some components could be included in the definition of cultural expressions, they are not covered a priori.
-Author Rostam J. Neuwirth suggests that the fashion industry, as a creative industry, may be indirectly affected by the Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
-The archival and library sectors are unique in that they were included in one of the options for defining cultural expressions suggested during the negotiations of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+Author Rostam J. Neuwirth suggests that the fashion industry, as a creative industry, may be indirectly affected by the 2005 Convention.
+The archival and library sectors are unique in that they were included in one of the options for defining cultural expressions suggested during the negotiations of the 2005 Convention.
 These sectors are critical to the preservation of cultural expressions.
 These sectors are essential to the issues of preservation, dissemination and access, but are considered peripheral to the notion of cultural expression.
 Moreover, they are more in line with the objectives of sustainability of intangible cultural heritage than of vitality of cultural expressions.

 Recreational services, sports and games fall under the category of leisure and are not covered by the definition of cultural expressions.
-Some States qualify narrative video games as cultural expressions.
+Some states qualify narrative video games as cultural expressions.
 Finally, language does not constitute a cultural expression, but a means of conveying it or, on the contrary, a barrier limiting access to it.
 Language can therefore be the subject of measures aimed at promoting the circulation and creation of cultural expressions, such as language quotas.